aaradhanas/angular/FAQApp/README.md

 * Run `npm install`
 * Run `ng serve` for a dev server.

+## Static code analysis

+TSLint is a tool used for static code analysis of typescript files.
+The configuration for the same is specified in the tsconfig.json file present in the project root.
+Run the command `ng lint` to do the code analysis.

 You can now view the app by navigating to `http://localhost:4200/`.